ethho/memoize/README.md

 Args, kwargs, and function return value must be JSON-serializable if using the `memoize` decorator.
 The return value of the wrapped function must be a `pandas.DataFrame` when using the `memoize_df` decorator.
-The entire contents of the date-stamped cache file will be read and written on every function call, which may post I/O challenges.
+The entire contents of the date-stamped cache file will be read and written on every function call, which may pose I/O challenges.